fuhrmanator/course-activity-planner/ooad/rest-api.md

 This calls requires a MBZ file and an ICS url.

-Creates a new planning and transaction ID.
+Creates a new planning.

-Returns a cookie with a unique identifier to the client.
+Returns the JSON representation to the client

-### POST /api/planning/preview
+### PUT /api/planning/\<uuid>

-This calls requires a text planning (post body) and the transaction id (from cookies).
+This calls requires a text planning (PUT body) and the uuid Updates the planning to match the request.

+### GET /api/planning/\<uuid>/preview

-Generates a JSON representation of the Moodle course to be displayed by the client front-end.
+Generates a JSON representation of the Moodle course to be displayed by the front-end.

-Returns the JSON representation to the client.

-### POST /api/planning/mbz

-This calls requires a text planning (post body) and the transaction id (from cookies).

-Generates the Moodle course and repacks it to an MBZ file.

-Returns the url of the packed archive to the client.

 ### GET /api/planning/\<id>